Rurouni Kenshin: Kyoto Inferno: Plot

 Arriving at Kyoto, Kenshin is asked by Misao, who is impressed by his words, to take shelter at an inn run by Kashiwazaki Nenji, actually a semi-retired ninja called Okina once employed by the Tokugawa shogunate known as the Oniwabanshu who were previously employed by the Tokugawa shogunate; Misao herself is also an aspiring ninja.
 Okina warns Kenshin that a lieutenant of his, Shinomori Aoshi (the one who beat Sanosuke previously), has made it his life goal to kill the strongest man in Japan - Kenshin.

 Meanwhile, Kaoru decides to follow Kenshin to Kyoto, accompanied by Yahiko and Sanosuke.
-At the same time, Kenshin discovers to his dismay that the person who made his sakabato, Arai Shakku, has died years before.
-His son, Seiku, initially refuses Kenshin's plea for another sakabato, but when Shishio's elite warrior, Sawagejō Chō, kidnaps his baby, Seiku asks Kenshin to defeat him.
-Seiku gives him a twin of the previous sakabato, which Kenshin uses to defeat Chō.
+At the same time, Kenshin discovers that the person who made his sakabatō, Arai Shakku, has died years before.
+His son, Seikū, initially refuses Kenshin's plea for another sakabatō, but when one of Shishio's elite warriors, Sawagejō Chō, kidnaps his baby, Seikū asks Kenshin to defeat him.
+Seikū gives him a twin of the previous sakabatō, which Kenshin uses to defeat Chō.
 By interrogating Chō, the government learns that Shishio plans to raze Kyoto to the ground that night.
-The government police, together with Kenshin, the Oniwabanshu ninja, and the newly arrived Kaoru, Yahiko, and Sanosuke, battle Shishio's men, while to prevent Aoshi from interfering Kenshin, Okina challenges his former pupil into a duel, which ends in his defeat.
-However, Kenshin realizes that Shishio's main goal is to set fire not to Kyoto, but Tokyo.
+The government police, together with Kenshin, the Oniwabanshū ninja, and the newly arrived Kaoru, Yahiko, and Sanosuke, battle Shishio's men.
+To prevent Aoshi from disturbing Kenshin, Okina challenges his former pupil to duel, which ends in his defeat.
+Kenshin soon realizes that Shishio's main goal is to set fire to Tokyo, and Kyoto was merely a diversion.

-Kenshin discovers Shishio's ship about to set sail to the capital after learning that Sōjirō has kidnapped Kaoru.
-There, he has an inconclusive battle with Shishio, which ends when Kaoru is thrown over board.
-Kenshin jumps into the sea, but is unable to locate her.
+Kenshin discovers Shishio's ship leaving after following Sōjirō, who has kidnapped Kaoru.
+There he battles with Shishio, which ends when Kaoru is thrown over board and Kenshin jumps into the sea after her.
 The film ends with a mysterious man finding Kenshin's unconscious body washed up on the beach and carries him away.